sooftware/kospeech/docs/_sources/index.rst.txt

 ..
-Korean Speech Recognition documentation master file, created by sphinx-quickstart on Wed Mar  4 02:42:19 2020.
+KoSpeech documentation master file, created by sphinx-quickstart on Wed Mar  4 02:42:19 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to End-to-end Speech Recognition's documentation!
+Welcome to KoSpeech's documentation!
 ===========================================================

 .. toctree::